Tiny Lund's 1962 Ford blew an engine and was rear-ended by the

 gas tank erupted and soon the backstretch was ablaze with fire.

-The race was red-flagged but resume
+The race was red-flagged but resumed

 after the track surface was cleared of debris.
 However,